Harry Marker: Life and career

 Born William Harry Marker Jr. on October 7, 1899, in Tipton, Indiana, he entered the film industry at the age of 17, as an editor on the 1918 silent film, Selfish Yates.
 During the silent film era, he would edit 15 films, including such notable movies as: The Jailbird (1920), directed by Lloyd Ingraham and starring Douglas MacLean; the 1920 comedy Silk Hosiery, directed by Fred Niblo and starring Enid Bennett; The Rookie's Return (1920), a comedy directed by Jack Nelson and starring Douglas MacLean; the 1928 Western, The Border Patrol, starring Harry Carey and directed by James P. Hogan; and Burning Bridges (1928), again starring Carey and directed by Hogan;

-During the sound era, Marker worked on many notable films and with some very notable directors, including: William Wyler's 1929 romantic comedy, The Love Trap, starring Laura La Plante; the 1930 Wyler Western, Hell's Heroes, based on Peter B. Kyne's novel, The Three Godfathers; 1932's East Is West, starring Lupe Vélez, Lew Ayres, and Edward G. Robinson; the 1936 version of The Last of the Mohicans, directed by George B. Seitz and starring Randolph Scott, Binnie Barnes, and Henry Wilcoxon; 1938's The Saint in New York, the first film appearance of Simon Templar, aka "The Saint"; and the 1939 melodrama Five Came Back, directed by John Farrow and starring Chester Morris and Lucille Ball.
+During the sound era, Marker worked on many notable films and with some very notable directors, including: William Wyler's 1929 romantic comedy, The Love Trap, starring Laura La Plante; the 1930 Wyler Western, Hell's Heroes, based on Peter B. Kyne's novel, The Three Godfathers; 1932's East Is West, starring Lupe Vélez, Lew Ayres, and Edward G. Robinson; the 1936 version of The Last of the Mohicans, directed by George B. Seitz and starring Randolph Scott, Binnie Barnes, and Henry Wilcoxon; 1938's The Saint in New York, the first film appearance of Simon Templar, "The Saint"; and the 1939 melodrama Five Came Back, directed by John Farrow and starring Chester Morris and Lucille Ball.

 Marker would continue to work steadily through the 1940s and 1950s.
 Some of the more notable films he worked on include: Stranger on the Third Floor, a 1940 film noir starring Peter Lorre; A Bill of Divorcement (1940), starring Maureen O'Hara and Adolphe Menjou, and directed by John Farrow; the romantic comedy starring Gene Raymond and Wendy Barrie, Cross-Country Romance, Play Girl (1941), another romantic comedy, this one starring Kay Francis; the second film in the Falcon franchise, A Date with the Falcon (1942), starring George Sanders (he would also edit the next Falcon film, The Falcon Takes Over that same year); the 1943 comedy starring the team of Wally Brown and Alan Carney, The Adventures of a Rookie; the Academy Award-nominated musical Music in Manhattan, starring Anne Shirley; and the 1945 psychological thriller, The Spiral Staircase, directed by Robert Siodmak.